AlyaraSDU/Project-1/README.md

 2. What company is hiring the most IT professionals and what experience do they demand?
 3. What are the most in-demand skills and technologies?

+## IMPORTANT
+- Use main_code.ipynb in the front page only to view the code
+- Use src folder to execute the code

 ## Table of Contents
 - [Installation and Usage](#installation-and-usage)
 - [Project Structure](#project-structure)